 Everyone knows that it is dangerous to text and drive because it hampers your ability to focus.
 But do you know just how heavily texting can impact a driver’s concentration?

 One of the more commonly known factoids about texting while driving is the fact that it can reduce a driver’s competence as much as heavy drinking does.
 This means that someone getting behind the wheel of a car while over the legal limit can carry the same repercussions as taking their eyes off the road long enough to answer that text.

 Related to that, reading a text or typing one can take your attention away from the road for 4.6 seconds on average, every time.
 That may not seem like a lot, but in that amount of time, a person can cover an entire football field of distance, and they would be driving the entire length of it without looking up at all.

 Different types of distracted driving behavior all come with increased risk of accidents.
 However, texting while driving can increase your accident risk up to 23 times than it would be if you were driving safely.
 This means that if you get on the road with someone who is texting, you become 23 times more likely to be hit because they aren’t watching their surroundings.

 The severe repercussions of texting while driving should discourage anyone from texting, but unfortunately, texting-related accidents are still not uncommon.
-If you would like to read more facts about texting while driving, please visit our web page for further information.
+If you would like to read more facts about texting while driving, please visit our personal Injury for further information.